 An angled Arab in a jellaba

-as long as the ancient Berber sun,
+as long as the Berber sun and with

 tea-stained teeth the color of burnt sand,

 because they all know that eye contact

 is a contract that even a shy smile